Holy Trinity Church, Rhodes: Architecture

+In its original form, the church was single-room building and was probably covered by a single arch.
 The coat of arms of the Holy See, framed by the coat of arms of England, can be seen on the eaves of the main entrance, located on the Street of the Knights in the medieval town of Rhodes, in the northeast of the island.

-As for the murals that once adorned the interior of the Holy Trinity, only few remain to this day, with intense Italian conservation interventions.
+As for the murals that once adorned the interior of the Holy Trinity Church, only few remain, with intense Italian conservation interventions.
 In the quadrant of the arch is depicted the rare iconographic theme of the Throne of Grace.
 The Ancient of Days is represented enthroned holding the crucifix in his hands; it is a western variation of the theme of the Holy Trinity, after which the church was named.
 This central decoration is flanked by the figures of the Virgin Mary and Saint John the Baptist, while the semi-cylinder is decorated with concelebrating saints.

-The wall paintings must have been finished at the end of the 15th or the beginning of the 16th century.
+The wall paintings were finished at the end of the 15th, or the beginning of the 16th, century.

-The elliptical dome that covers the monument today was added after its conversion to a mosque.
+The elliptical dome that covers the monument was added after its conversion to a mosque.